kubedb/docs/docs/guides/mongodb/configuration/using-config-file.md

 At first, you have to create a secret with your configuration file contents as the value of this key `mongod.conf`.
 Then, you have to specify the name of this secret in `spec.configSecret.name` section while creating MongoDB crd.
 KubeDB will mount this secret into `/configdb-readonly/` directory of the database pod.

+Here one important thing to note that, `spec.configSecret.name` will be used for standard replicaset members & standalone mongodb only.
+If you want to configure a specific type of mongo nodes, you have to set the name in respective fields.
+For example, to configure shard topology node, set `spec.shardTopology.<shard / configServer / mongos>.configSecret.name` field.
+Similarly, To configure arbiter node, set `spec.arbiter.configSecret.name` field.

 In this tutorial, we will configure [net.maxIncomingConnections](https://docs.mongodb.com/manual/reference/configuration-options/#net.maxIncomingConnections) (default value: 65536) via a custom config file.

 ## Custom Configuration